shreyasrh9/sample_react_app/README.md

 ![Alt text](https://res.cloudinary.com/shreyas/image/upload/v1537439211/Screen_Shot_2018-09-20_at_3.22.52_PM_jnomry.png "Optional Title")

-I tried to use webhose api but I ran into "No 'Access-Control-Allow-Origin' header is present on the requested resource” error when Postman does not?".
+I tried to use webhose api but I ran into "No 'Access-Control-Allow-Origin' header is present on the requested resource”.
 I thought of resolving the issue by the help of https://www.html5rocks.com/en/tutorials/cors/.
 But, I founded another website which is a fake json placeholder https://jsonplaceholder.typicode.com/.
 Here the ecommerce products api was not there but other api likes blog posts, comments, photos etc was available.
 So I chose to use posts api.

 ##Sceen shots of the app